-A platform for forest owners, timber industries, social groups and environmental organizations to promotes environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.
-The FSCI encourages forest operations that are structured and managed so as to be sufficiently profitable, without generating financial profit at the expense of the forest resource, the ecosystem, or affected communities, by marketing the full range of forest products and services for their best value.
+It promotes environmentally appropriate, socially beneficial, and economically viable management of the world’s forests; encouraging forest operations that are structured and managed sk that they are sufficiently profitable, without generating financial profit at the expense of the forest resource, the ecosystem, or affected communities.
+As such they market the full range of forest products and services for their best value.
 The council oversees 195 million ha of certified forest and consists of several hundred organizational and individual members.
 It is governed in a democratic manner and through a general assembly and the elected Board of Directors.
 They operate 42 national offices 8 regional and sub-regional offices.
+The platform is for forest owners, timber industries, social groups and environmental organizations.

 - Strengthening Standards – Looks into setting the highest manageable standards for conservation and pesticide use.

 - Empowerment of People – FSC-certified organizations around the world must meet certain requirements to prove they are taking care of (and not harming) forests and the people whose daily lives rely on them.
 Ensuring that the rights of forest-dependent communities are prioritized

 - Demonstrating Impact – FSC runs a monitoring and evaluation initiative intended to help businesses understand our system and the impact it delivers.
 We produce yearly reports that demonstrate how we are contributing towards the social, environmental, and economic welfare of forests.